 All the above are great, in principle, but too often we see the same issues cropping up with alerts across all industry sectors.
 A frequent one is the lack of compliance within a company in relation to the alerts.
 When set up specifically to serve a defined purpose, they offer excellent value to stakeholders and enable decision makers to act – but if recipients aren’t even looking at them, what’s the point?
 Maintaining alerts can be tiresome, containing huge data sets with backlogs to be reviewed, further exacerbating the issue and offsetting any potential benefits to be gained.

 So the key is to ensure that alerts are set up properly, achieve the primary objectives of stakeholders, and offer close synergy with other processes in the stakeholder’s roles, such as searches or landscape studies.
 The alerts should then be tracked to include a compliance element and allow for re-use and interrogation: why should stakeholders need to touch a patent three or four times to answer different questions, when once should suffice?
-At the same time, alerting needs to be less onerous for stakeholders.
+At the same time, monitoring needs to be less onerous for stakeholders.
 As I am sure you will all agree, this is no easy task!